This Is The Key To Improving Your FP&A System

 But while a strong understanding of finance is expected, what sets great financial analysts apart is their ability to create meaningful business forecasts.
 This requires more than simply crunching numbers; you need to understand your audience and their unique constraints and priorities.
 In short, you need to have visibility into all areas of your business to provide strategic planning for the whole organisation.

-This blog post looks at what this means for Finance Teams and how the use of modern software technology can provide FP&A teams with greater insight, and enable them to provide more accurate forecasts, all within less time each month or other accounting period.
+This blog post looks at what this means for Finance Teams and how the use of modern software technology can provide Financial Planning & Analysis teams with greater insight, and enable them to provide more accurate forecasts, all within less time each month or other accounting period.

 Budgeting and Planning Solutions